BoqiaoZhang/Course-Registration-System/README.md

 - As a student user, I want to be able to drop a course from my registered course list.
 - As a student user, I want to be able to save my registered course list.
 - As a student user, I want to be able to load my registered course list.

+## Phase 4: Task 3
+The UML diagram shows that the current version of the project has a high cohesion and a high coupling.
+I believe the following approaches can help weaken the coupling between classes:
+- For class "Staff" and class "Student", create a field of the type "University".
+- For "StaffConfirmationWindow" abstract class and "StudentConfirmationWindow", they still have duplicates.
+Hence, creating a new abstract class "ConfirmationWindow" can help reduce the duplicates.
+- For all the class about windows, they have much duplicates.
+So, creating an abstract class "Window" could help.